 In addition to beauty and aesthetics, public trees protect the public roadway from soil erosion by providing runoff control.
 They are also valued by neighboring communities and homeowners for providing a natural noise, visual, and pollution barrier, which enhances property values.
 They protect neighborhoods and homeowner land values from highway noise, flooding, and visual blight, all at a fraction of the cost of manufactured barriers or flood mitigation.
 These benefits are immediately diminished when natural barriers are removed for the benefit of billboard owners.
 Trees are taxpayer protected assets and should not be destroyed simply for private gain.

 A long string of court decisions makes clear that billboards have no “right to be seen”

-The billboard industry wants the public to think that billboards have a “right to be seen”, that is, that allowing trees to grow in front of billboards violates the rights of the billboard owners.
-A long string of court decisions makes clear that there is no such right.
 Courts across the country have held that there is no property right for a billboard erected on private land to be visible from the public road.
 Those rights may only be created by statute.
 Some state DOTs prohibit billboards from being erected on sites where public monies have been spent on beautification, and other state DOTs, such as Texas, prohibit the trimming or cutting of public vegetation and trees.
 Beautification and landscaping of public land should never be limited or impaired by the presence of billboard advertising on adjoining or nearby private land.
-In all, 32 states allow for right-of-way vegetation to be manipulated to increase visibility of outdoor advertising signs, while eighteen states prohibit this practice.
+In all, 32 states allow for right-of-way vegetation to be manipulated to increase the visibility of outdoor advertising signs, while eighteen states prohibit this practice.

 Allowing tree cutting may in fact violate the law regarding the use of the public highway